weberfs/CA_ADA_BDSP/README.md

 ## Description

-This project aims to analyze a large dataset gleaned from the twitter API.
+This project aims to analyse a large dataset gleaned from the twitter API.
 The dataset named “ProjectTweets.csv” contains a collection of tweets that will be used for sentiment analysis and time series forecasting.

 ## Context